Sible Hedingham: Local Government

 Sible Hedingham sits within the non-metropolitan county of Essex, governed by Essex County Council; and the non-Metropolitan district of Braintree governed by Braintree District Council.
 Sible Hedingham is within the Hedingham ward of Braintree District Council.
-The parish is managed by Sible Hedingham Parish council.
+The civil parish is managed by Sible Hedingham Parish council.

 Twinning

 The village is twinned with the French commune of Choisy-au-Bac, located in Picardy region, Oise department (c.
 80 km north of Paris, near Compiègne).

 Demographics

 Population

 The population of the parish has been recorded since the first national census of 1801.
 The following table shows the population total between the first census until 1971: